beforesemicolon/markup/docs/documentation/templating/values.md

 ### Node

-Markup templates work seamlessly with DOM nodes and this ability allows you to migrate any vanilla JavaScript solution easily to Markup templates.
+Markup templates work seamlessly with DOM nodes and this ability is what allows you to migrate any vanilla JavaScript solution easily to Markup templates.

-You can inject any Node directly in the template and they will be rendered just fine.
+You can inject any Node directly in the template and they will be rendered as so.

 ```javascript
 const button = document.createElement('button')